Eurovision Song Contest 2016

 The Eurovision Song Contest 2016 was the 61st edition of the Eurovision Song Contest.
-It consisted of two semi-finals on 10 and 12 May and a final on 14 May 2016, held at the Globe Arena in Stockholm, Sweden, and presented by Petra Mede and Måns Zelmerlöw.
+It consisted of two semi-finals on 10 and 12 May and a final on 14 May 2016, held at the Ericsson Globe in Stockholm, Sweden, and presented by Petra Mede and Måns Zelmerlöw.
 It was organised by the European Broadcasting Union (EBU) and host broadcaster Sveriges Television (SVT), which staged the event after winning the for with the song "Heroes" by Zelmerlöw himself.